scaleoutsean/awesome-solidfire/README.md

 ### Meta

 Q: Is information on this page correct, up-to-date and endorsed by NetApp?

 A: Absolutely not.
 For official information please visit the NetApp Web sites (such as www.netapp.com and www.netapp.io)

 Q: I have a quick question about ...

 A: Please join [the NetApp community Slack](https://netapppub.slack.com/join/shared_invite/enQtNzc0MDAwNzQ5MDc2LTE4ZDQxODgwZmY3NGUwNWM2OGVkMDlkNjZjNTEzZDYwMDMwYWM1M2E4ZmNiNzYyMWE5NmVkYTMyODdlMzhhOTI) and ask your question in the `#netapp-hci` channel.
+If you need more eyes on the question or already have an account at the  [NetApp Community Forum](https://community.netapp.com/t5/AFF-NVMe-EF-Series-and-SolidFire-Discussions/bd-p/flash-storage-systems-discussions) please ask there and tag your question with 'solidfire'.

 ### Element Demo VM